tud-hri/nudging-humans-in-traffic/README.md

     - [x] ~Add refs~
 - [x] ~Create Github repo - Niek - 02/03~
 - [ ] Create a test-driven development environment - Arkady, Niek
+    - [ ] Discuss whether CARLO is the way to go - we're overriding more and more of their code
     - [x] ~Create simulation setup based on CARLO - Niek~
     - [ ] Refactor simulation setup - Arkady 09/03
     - [x] ~Write down testing scenarios - Arkady 02/03~